 Read the Word

-Pretty necessary but it is very neglected.
+Pretty necessary, but it is very neglected.
 A continual daily reading of God’s Word should be part of each of our days.
 Don’t neglect the Old Testament.
-Use a reading plan if it helps and don’t worry about getting behind just stay steady and pick up where you leave off each day.
-Personally, I’ve read through the Bible various ways over the years.
+Use a reading plan if it helps, and don’t worry about getting behind.
+Just stay steady and pick up where you leave off each day.
+Personally, I’ve read through the Bible in various ways over the years.

 I’ve appreciated a tip from John MacArthur to read through the Old Testament once a year (every year) and choose a book of the New Testament to read through every day for a month.
 Using this method, you will become very familiar with both the Old and New Testaments.